wildfly-extras/fuse-patch/docs/UserGuide.md

 fuse-patch-distro-wildfly-1.5.0
 ```

-### Installing a package
+### Installing a Package

-Lets assume we work with WildFly and want to use fusepatch from within WildFly.
+Lets assume we work with WildFly and want to use fusepatch with WildFly.

 ```
 $ bin/fusepatch.sh --server ../wildfly-8.2.0.Final --update fuse-patch-distro-wildfly